niess/danton/docs/source/geometry.rst

 .. topic:: Composition

-   The PREM originates from seismic data.
-It does not specify the Earth's composition, but only seismic related profiles (the like, bulk density).
-   Thus, Danton currently assumes a uniform composition corresponding to `standard rock`_, except for the optional ocean layer, for which pure water is assumed (but with PREM's / salted water density).
+   The `PREM`_ is derived from seismic data and does not specify the composition of the Earth.
+Thus, Danton assumes a uniform composition aligned with `standard rock`_, with the exception of the optional ocean layer.

 Earth shape